Hacked.com icon

 Professional realistic concept image for SIM swapping

-Once they control the number, they can receive calls and texts meant for you, including sign-in codes, password reset links, and fraud alerts.
+Once they control the number, they can receive calls and texts meant for you, including sign-in codes, password reset links, fraud alerts, and recovery checks meant to verify identity.

 Why it matters for account recovery